 When it comes to cooking pans, I have developed favorites and opinions.
 I’ve listed the ones that I use below, but again, any frypan or cookie sheet will work for this recipe, so you can definitely use what you have too.

 How to Toast Pine Nuts

+See below for the best way to toast pinenuts.
 Toast the pine nuts until they are a beautiful light golden brown.
-See below for the 3 options for toasting pinenuts.
+Pick one of these 3 easy ideas.